Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Introduction

 Nonetheless, in some special cases, one still have global confluence despite the lack of local confluence.
 It was proved in \cite{hopkins2016sorting} and \cite{klivans2022confluence} that the labeled chip-firing process on an infinite one-dimensional line with an even number of chips initially placed at the origin terminates in a unique configuration regardless of the order in which nodes fire and regardless of the choice of chips made at each node.
 Moreover, in the unique terminal configuration, the chips are in sorted order.

 In this paper, we study labeled chip-firing on an infinite binary tree.
-Specifically, we consider an infinite binary tree with a self-loop at the root and $n$ chips labeled $1,\ldots,n$ initially placed at the root.
-Moreover, when a node fires three chips, it sends the smallest chip to its left child, the largest chip to its right child, and the middle chip to its parent.
+Specifically, we consider an infinite binary tree with a self-loop at the root and $N=2^n-1$ chips initially placed at the root.
+The chips are labeled from $1,\ldots,N$.
+We apply the rule such that when a node fires three chips, it sends the smallest chip to its left child, the largest chip to its right child, and the middle chip to its parent.
 If the root fires, it sends the middle chip to itself (via the self-loop).
 In this setup, however, global confluence does not hold.
 For instance, when starting with $7$ chips, both terminal configurations in Figure \ref{fig:7chipsPosConfig} can happen.

 Nevertheless, we do have the following theorem on the sorting property of the terminal configuration:

 \begin{theorem} In labeled chip-firing on an infinite binary tree with $2^n-1$ chips (labeled from $1$ to $2^n-1$) initially placed at the origin, the terminal configuration always has one chip at each node of the first $n$ levels.
 Moreover, the bottom straight left and right descendants (see Section \ref{sec:def}) of a node contain the smallest and largest chips among its subtree. \end{theorem}